mathi-123/EVA7-Session2.5/README.md

 # EVA7-Session2.5
 Pytorch assignment

-# Submission by Malathi Murugesan
+# Submission by Malathi

+mailid: malathimurugesan@hotmail.com

 # Objective
 The objective is to build a neural network which can